rollingcoconut/RadioML/README.md

 # RadioML

 Dec 7: Coming in tomorrow,Dec 8 ~[1-3pm].
 Will spend day still working on the week's work but will be working remotely.
+*OBSERVATION: I addressed the following, and have made some observations in my notebook (fyi thanks for your email; it was super helpful!)

+(what I addressed today so far) we should be computing the moment 128 times, one for each trial.

 Nov 29: parts 3,4 done for new samples (running into trouble with density SNR plots;
 formula I use for computing SNR (10log10(sP/nP)) is 3db off